All You Need to Know About Organic Fertilizer

 Gypsum is a soil additive that helps to loosen compacted soil and promote root growth while enriching the soil with calcium and sulfur.
 Gypsum also improves soil structure.3

 Pennington Fast Acting Gypsum is a mined product but contains a synthetic polymer, so it is not an organic soil conditioner.

 Nutritious “Food" for PlantsHigh-quality organic fertilizers are the products of natural decomposition and are easy for plants to digest.
 Made from natural sources, organic fertilizers provide garden plants with slow-release, consistent nourishment.
 Such a “health food" diet makes your plants strong and self-sustaining.
 Rather than depend on you for feeding them a steady supply of synthetic fertilizers, they find what they need in soil that has been fed with organic fertilizer.

 Organic fertilizers that feed the soil and sustain plants include animal waste and byproducts, such as bird and bat guano, blood meal, bone meal and feather meal, as well as fish and kelp fertilizers.
-Certified organic products, such as Alaska® Fish Fertilizer 5-1-1 provide plants with nutrient-rich sources of organic matter that breaks down and slowly feeds plants, making them strong and vigorous.
+Certified organic products, such as Alaska Fish Fertilizer 5-1-1 provide plants with nutrient-rich sources of organic matter that breaks down and slowly feeds plants, making them strong and vigorous.

-Organic gardening takes a gentle approach to dealing with pests and diseases.
+Organic Pest and Disease ManagementOrganic gardening takes a gentle approach to dealing with pests and diseases.
 This method includes taking steps to prevent pests and diseases before they occur, and using mild control methods and products.

 One of the least invasive prevention and control methods for pests and diseases is inspecting plants for problems, and then physically removing any pests or diseased areas found.
 This works well when a plant has a limited amount of problem areas.
 Organic gardening also uses exclusion methods to keep pests and diseases at bay.
 This includes covering plants with lightweight, spunbonded fabrics known as row cover.1